codio/knowledge/source/instructors/authoring/guides/cpumemdisk.rst

 ---
 All Codio assignments/projects use shared CPU resources where there is fair balancing among users.
 You cannot configure the CPU usage for a process.

 You can monitor running processes and CPU utilization in real time by typing the ``top`` command in the Terminal.
-A 100% CPU utilization means that your process is using only one vCPU core.
+A 100% CPU utilization means that your process is using only one vCPU (virtual CPU) core, a 200% utilization means your process is using two CPU cores.
 Long-running single-threaded processes do not usually affect the performance.
 If you have multithreaded, long-running processes, we recommend using :ref:`Virtual Machines <virtualmachine>` or limiting the number of threads.

   .. image:: /img/guides/top-cpu.png